 In order to perform commands other than SELECT and STATUS/GET RESPONSE, the security condition for the file shall be met.
 A security condition data object contains the conditions to be met in order to perform certain commands on a selected ADF/DF/EF.

-If the UICC cannot determine the access condition for the requested access to a file, then the requested access to this file shall not be granted and the card shall return an error status word '6982' (Security status not satisfied).
+If the UICC cannot determine the access condition for the requested access to a file, then the requested access to this file shall not be granted and the card shall return an error status word '6982' (security status not satisfied).

 The security architecture consists of the following parts: